Annie Whittle

 Annie Whittle is a British-born New Zealand singer and actress who has appeared on such shows as Shortland Street, where she played Barbara Heywood for four years and has had a singing career that has spanned three decades.
 She was previously married to director and producer Bruce Morrison.

-Her most notable film appearance was in The World's Fastest Indian (2005).
+Her most notable film appearances were in The World's Fastest Indian (2005) and Bellbird (2019) - the latter film received several prizes at international film festivals.